aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 21Jun18
+Unfortunately, I cannot find the exercises for Section 16, therefore I had to redo them all today.
+I started on the exercises for Section 17 today also.
+Frustrating, but probably happens in the real world, too.

 ## 20Jun18
 Finished Section 16, except for one exercise, and began Section 17.